 Don’t forget to bring your jackets or sweatshirt.
 You are starting your hike around 4 am, Bali is cold at that time.
 Especially at 5600 feet high.
 It is going to be very chilly at the top.

-If you didn’t bring a jacket to Bali, because who would think about bringing a jacket to Bali.
-You are able to rent one from the bottom of the volcano before you start your hike.
+If you didn’t bring a jacket to Bali, because who would think about bringing a jacket to Bali?
+You are able to rent one from the trailhead before you start your hike.

 You probably won’t need it hiking up the mountain, but once you are at the top you are going to be sweaty.
 It is going to be cold and are you going to wish you had rented one at the bottom.